docker/docs/content/docker-hub/access-tokens.md

 keywords: docker hub, hub, security, PAT, personal access token
 ---

-If you are using the [Docker Hub CLI](https://github.com/docker/hub-tool#readme) tool (currently experimental) to access Hub images from the Docker CLI, you can create personal access tokens (PAT) as alternatives to your password.
+If you're using the [Docker Hub CLI](https://github.com/docker/hub-tool#readme) tool (currently experimental) to access Hub images from the Docker CLI, you can create personal access tokens (PAT) to use as alteratives to your password.

 Compared to passwords, personal access tokens provide the following advantages: